 As an island nation the sea has exerted a powerful influence on some of Britain’s best known artists.
+Writer and poet Owen Sheers explores British art and literature inspired by the high seas – Art of the sea.

 It has led to some of the finest British paintings from the likes of Constable and Turner and continues to be fertile territory for prominent artists today.